troglobit/troglobit.github.io/content/howtos/howto-build-and-use-my-projects.md

 - Released software is stable software, use versioned tarballs/zip files
 - Software in GIT may be missing important files/scripts
-- Software in GIT, even on the master branch, may be unstable/unfinished
+- Software in GIT, even on the master branch, may be *unstable* or unfinished
+- Only use GIT sources if you know what you're doing and want to contribute

 When I release software on GitHub I first do a "tag", then build the release from that tag.
 This results in artifacts such as an archive in